 I am a food portraitist.
 You may not realize it, but food and drink have rich histories: they are products of countless interactions between people in particular spaces and times.
 And these histories can be revealed.
 I use my camera like an archaeologist uses a trowel, as a tool to dig through layers of history and visualize what would otherwise have been forgotten.
 Each piece starts with an ingredient, a recipe, a cookbook or sometimes even a chef.
 I attempt to understand the subject, track down appropriate ingredients, and then use cooking techniques to represent it anew.
 Once woven together, these unseen threads illuminate a seemingly hidden story about a person, society, and culture at large.
 Food and drink, it becomes clear, are important social actors to whom we owe thanks for our own identities and practices.

-Click on the photos below to explore two of my ongoing projects or use the pull-down menu above.
+Click on the photo below to explore my ongoing project: